ukparliament/ontologies/meta/weeknotes/2024/15/index.md

 ## Facts / figures

 Back in 2023, our crack team of librarians took over data wrangling duties for the [Commons Library's Facts and Figures publications](https://commonslibrary.parliament.uk/tag/parliament-facts-and-figures/).
 All 58 of them.
 Assorted spreadsheets in assorted shapes were handed over and the slow but steady process of redesigning and refactoring them began.
 This week Librarian Anya moved the [Attendance of the Prime Minister at Prime Minister’s Questions since 1979 publication](https://commonslibrary.parliament.uk/research-briefings/sn04401/) across to the happily refactored pile, meaning we've now ticked off a grand total of 11.
 Only another 47 to go.
 Godspeed Librarians.

+## Outreach / engagement

+A wee while back, friend of the family [Alex](https://bsky.app/profile/blangry.bsky.social) introduced us to his colleague [Owen](https://twitter.com/oroberson).
+Owen has been tasked with writing a 'data strategy' for the University of Cambridge - not an easy job - and Alex is always one to encourage a chat.
+Back in week 13, Anya and Michael joined Owen in pixels for a good long rant about strategy and [idealised future states](https://thecynefin.co/start-a-journey-with-a-sense-of-direction/) and knowing we're you're starting being more important than dreaming of where you'll end up.
+[Cynefin](https://en.wikipedia.org/wiki/Cynefin_framework) may have been mentioned.
+It usually is.
+A pleasure to meet you, Owen.
+Do stay in touch.

 ## Farewell and good luck ...